lyteword/mhenry-complete/volume-1/exodus/chapter-29.md

 (4.)
 It was done with many ceremonies.

 [1.]
 They were to be washed (Ex 29:4), signifying that those must be clean who *bear the vessels of the Lord,* Isa 52:11.
-Those that would *perfect holiness* must *cleanse themselves from all filthiness of flesh and spirit,* 2Co 7:1,Isa 1:16-18.
+Those that would *perfect holiness* must *cleanse themselves from all filthiness of flesh and spirit,* 2Co 7:1, Isa 1:16-18.
 They were now washed all over; but afterwards, when they went in to minister, they washed only their hands and feet (Ex 30:19); for *he that is washed needs* no more, Joh 13:10.

 [2.]
 They were to be clothed with the holy garments (Ex 29:5,6,8,9), to signify that it was not sufficient for them to put away the pollutions of sin, but they must put on the graces of the Spirit, be *clothed with righteousness,* Ps 132:9.
 They must be girded, as men prepared and strengthened for their work; and they must be robed and crowned, as men that counted their work and office their true honour.